szweibel/workshops/newest_python.md

 ```
 <CodeEditor></CodeEditor>

 Loops are a foundational concept that unlocks the automating power of programming.
-They are the tool that lets you scale an operation from one item to one million items.
+They are the tool that lets you scale an operation from one item to one million items with the same three lines of code.

 ### Keywords
 - Loop